WilliamDelnington/DocumentParaphraseSummarize/README.md

 ## Overview

-This project is a chatbot designed to paraphrase and summarize documents.
-Built using state-of-the-art natural language processing (NLP) techniques, it provides an efficient way to process large volumes of text and extract concise summaries or generate paraphrased versions of the input text.
+This project is a chatbot designed to paraphrase and summarize documents efficiently.
+It utilizes the T5 Transformer model and supports fundamental conversation handling for better user interaction.

 ## Features

-- **Document Summarization**: Extracts key points from long documents.
+- **Document Summarization**: Extracts key points and produces concise summaries for documents.
 - **Text Paraphrasing**: Rephrases input text while retaining its original meaning.
 - **Interactive Chatbot**: Engages users through a conversational interface.
 - **Customizable NLP Models**: Supports T5-based transformers or other fine-tuned models for text generation.